 In addition to being a great free publishing tool and search-engine friendly content management system (CMS), WordPress works for everyone from amateur bloggers to large-scale businesses primarily because it offers a vast array of paid and free custom themes and plugins.

-This makes WordPress highly flexible, scalable, user-friendly, and search engine optimized.
-In my opinion, WordPress is the best blogging software available, and I build my sites exclusively on this platform.
+This makes WordPress highly flexible, scalable, user friendly, and search engine optimized.
+In my opinion, WordPress is the best blogging software available.

 As a user, you have the option of building a blog at WordPress.com (not recommended) or creating a self-hosted WordPress blog on your own server and domain using WordPress.org (highly recommended).

 WordPress.com vs. WordPress.org – Why You Should Buy Hosting

 If you’re interested in ever making money blogging, offering freelance services, or turning your blog into a business, then you absolutely need to pay for web hosting.

 With a self-hosted WordPress blog, you can make money by setting up banner ads, inserting affiliate links, selling products, creating online courses, or any other way you want to monetize your blog.
 You have complete control of your website, including design, functionality, and user experience.

 If you want to be taken seriously as a blogger and have the potential to earn a part or full-time income blogging, starting a self-hosted WordPress blog is the way to go, and that requires making a small investment in hosting.